Min2323/SR-automator/README.md

 ## Exclusion Criteria

 The model excludes articles based on the following:

-1. Animal study (non-human subjects)
+1) Animal study(research conducted on non-human animals):
-2. Non-original articles (e.g., congress, letter, note, narrative review)
+2) Research category belongs to congress, erratum, letter, note, narrative review meaning that study that is not original study.
-3. Retracted or grey literature
+3) Articles related with retraction or belongs to grey literature.
-4. Not written in **Korean or English**
+4) The research is not written in Korean or English (this should be based explicitly on the title or abstract indicating the language is neither Korean nor English).
-5. Systematic review
+5) Systematic review.
-6. Case study or case series
+6) Any case study, and case series.

 ---